prer02/Excel-Project/README.md

 Special thanks to the contributors and open-source community for their valuable input and support.

 Thank you for your interest in the Bank Loan Summary project.
-We hope this analysis contributes to informed decision-making and the overall success of your banking operations!
+I hope this analysis contributes to informed decision-making and the overall success of your banking operations!